 For more information concerning Springer submission guidelines, please refer to https://www.springer.com/gp/authors-editors/book-authors-editors/manuscript-preparation/5636#c3324

-Please do disseminate this call to your wider networks, and to any individuals you consider might be interested in contributing a chapter to this book.
+Please do disseminate the call for reviewers to your wider networks, and to any individuals you consider might be interested in contributing.

-Any queries, or any interested reviewers, please contact Dr Kathryn MacCallum (firstname.lastname@example.org) or Dr David Parsons (email@example.com).
+Any queries, or any interested reviewers, please contact firstname.lastname@example.org

-Dr Kathryn MacCallum is a senior lecturer at the School of Computing at Eastern Institute of Technology, New Zealand and Associate Programme manager of the Bachelor of Business Systems.
+Dr Kathryn MacCallum is an Associate Professor in the School of Computing at Eastern Institute of Technology, New Zealand and Associate Programme manager of the Bachelor of Business Systems.
 Following an initial career in web development she has taught at a tertiary level at a number of institutions including PTEs, Polytechnics and Universities, teaching both business and computing qualifications (undergraduate and post-graduate) in addition to postgraduate teacher training.
 Her teaching is underpinned by her research which is driven by her passion to be a better teacher and develop effective teaching practices usually with the use of appropriate educational technology.

 Dr David Parsons is National Postgraduate Director at the Mind Lab by Unitec, New Zealand.
 He has extensive experience of agile methods in the software industry, having trained and mentored agile teams in XP, Agile UP and Test Driven Development.
 His publications include work on agile techniques, agile testing and agile reflective practice.
 In his current role he incorporates agile and lean concepts into postgraduate teacher training.
 For an example, see: https://www.youtube.com/watch?v=i-SeT0Eu6MI